 Our Former Student Pastors Who Served at St. John’s

 Celestine Brooks served as Student Pastor at St. John’s from the Fall of 2012 until the Spring of 2013 while in her final year at Lancaster Theological Seminary.
 Pastor Celeste was only here a short time, but became a St. John’s favorite with her leadership and preaching skills, humor, and warm personality – a youthful grandmother of two who enjoyed her motorcycle trips!
 After graduation, Celeste received a call from David’s UCC in Canal Winchester, Ohio where she served as Associate Pastor.
 In 2016 we welcomed Celestine back as a member of St. John’s!
-On February 26, 2017, she was called by Hope UCC in Rockledge, Florida as their settled pastor.
+In 2017, she was called by Hope UCC in Rockledge, Florida as their settled pastor.
 As of 2021 she is now a member of the Northern California/Nevada Conference of the United Church of Christ

 Our Former Associate Pastors Who Served at St. John’s